petezhou972/petezhou.github.io/content/publication/working papers/Zhou-JCR-2025/index.md

     lifestyles, and industries.
 Yet, we lack an understanding of how AI use influences consumers’ relationships and judgments of others.
     Does AI use
 tags:
-- China
+- Artificial intelligence
-- LGBT tourism
+- Stereotype
-- PERMA
+- Warmth
-- Pride parade
+- Competence
-- Well-being
+- Impressions
 ---